TDijana/Bledning_NIR_test/README.md

 		<h1> Background </h1>

 		<h2> Purpose </h2>
-			<p> ** In-line determination of powder blend homogeneity **
-			during the blending process using NIR spectroscopy as PAT tool </p>
-			<p> ** Blending process monitoring and understanding** by collecting NIR data over the whole blending 					process (including blending endpoint determination)
+		**In-line determination of powder blend homogeneity** during the blending process using NIR spectroscopy as PAT tool ** Blending process monitoring and understanding** by collecting NIR data over the whole blending 					process (including blending endpoint determination)

 		<h2> Method </h2>
-			<p> For the use of the NIR spectrometer to determine the blend uniformity, the **qualitative approach++ 				(trend analysis or rate of change procedure) is used: the “moving block standard deviation” (MBSD) and the “moving block F test”  </p>
+		> 1. For the use of the NIR spectrometer to determine the blend uniformity, the **qualitative approach**			(trend analysis or rate of change procedure) is used: the “moving block standard deviation” (MBSD) and the “moving block F test”
-			<p> **Tools:** A Near Infrared (NIR) spectrometer (SentroPAT BU II, Sentronic GmbH) is used to collect spectral data during the blending process and to assess blend uniformity. </p>
+		> 2. **Tools:** A Near Infrared (NIR) spectrometer (SentroPAT BU II, Sentronic GmbH) is used to collect spectral data during the blending process and to assess blend uniformity.

 		<h2> Possibilities & Limitations </h2>

-			1. Possibilities:
+			> 1. Possibilities:
-					 * In-line/Real-time and non-invasive method
+				1. In-line/Real-time and non-invasive method
-					 * Increased process understanding
+				2. Increased process understanding
-					 * Safe handling & Ressource Savings
+				3. Safe handling & Ressource Savings

 			1. Limitations: